-Clearance holders must have their clearance suspended if they are charged with a disqualifying offence that has not been dealt with, or if the person is subject to a banning order made for a reason that the chief executive believes is relevant to whether the person poses a risk of harm to people with disability.
+Clearance holders must have their clearance suspended if they are charged with a disqualifying offence that has not been dealt with, or if the person is subject to a banning order by the NDIS Commission made for a reason that the chief executive believes is relevant to whether the person poses a risk of harm to people with disability.
 If the chief executive is conducting a risk assessment due to a change in relevant information and reasonably suspects the assessment will demonstrate that the person poses an unacceptable risk of harm to people with disability, the person's clearance must also be suspended.
 The suspension notice must include the relevant review and appeal information.
 For those within the discretionary scope of screening, an interim bar must be imposed on an applicant under the same circumstances.

 A person can only apply to the chief executive to end a suspension after six months of the suspension being in place.
-If a person has a charge for an offence that has not been dealt with, or if an investigation about the incident is ongoing, the chief executive is not required to decide the person's application to end their suspended clearance until the criminal matter is finalised.
+If a person has a charge for an offence that has not been dealt with, or is subject to an ongoing investigation about the person's conduct relevant to whether they pose a risk of harm to people with disability, the chief executive is not required to decide the person's application to end their suspended clearance until the matter is finalised.

 If a person has been convicted of a disqualifying offence, they cannot apply to cancel an exclusion.
 If a person otherwise holds an exclusion, that person is required to wait five years from its issuing in order to apply for the cancellation of that exclusion.
-If a person has a significant or exceptional change in their circumstances during that five year period, they may apply to cancel their exclusion prior to the expiration of the period.
+If a person has a significant or exceptional change in their circumstances during that five-year period, they may apply to cancel their exclusion prior to the expiration of the period.

-These provisions may limit the right to a fair hearing as they delay the right of internal review for suspensions, and limit the right of access to external review.
+These provisions may limit the right to a fair hearing as they delay the right of internal review for suspensions and limit the right of access to external review.
 They do this by only permitting a review of a suspension after six months of the suspension being in place, and after five years in the case of an exclusion.